-Urbis will collect personal information in a fair, lawful, and not unreasonably intrusive manner.
-Persons, including the employees, will be informed:
+Urbis collects personal information in a fair, lawful, and not unreasonably intrusive manner.
+People about whom we collect personal information are informed of:

 Use and disclosure

-Urbis will inform the person on what type of information they hold and for what purposes, as well as how they collect, hold and disclose the information.
+Urbis informs the person on what type of information we hold and for what purposes, as well as how we collect, hold and disclose the information.
 We generally do this through the use of collection and consent statements at the point of collection.

 Access and correction

-Where Urbis holds information about an individual, including an employee it will allow the individual access to correct the information on request provided that the request is not frivolous and it would not intrude unreasonable upon the privacy of another individual where the information relates to a commercially sensitive decision making process the organisation may give an explanation for the decision rather than access to the actual information.
+Where Urbis holds information about an individual, including an employee, we allow the individual access to correct the information on request provided that the request is not frivolous or vexatious, and it would not intrude unreasonable upon the privacy, health or safety of another individual, public health or public safety, or relates to a commercially sensitive decision making process.

-Urbis will not collect sensitive information about a person, including information relating to race, religion, political affiliation or union membership unless the person has consented or the information is required by law
+Urbis does not collect sensitive information about a person, including information relating to race, religion, political affiliation or union membership unless the person has consented or the information is required by law.

 You can contact the Urbis Privacy Officer about any privacy issues by emailing email@example.com or calling 1800 244 863.